Who This Is For

 | Credentials/secrets | Package manager tokens, certs, Git credentials |

-- Dedicated Mac runner provisioning, including M4-class capacity when included in your plan.
+- Dedicated runner provisioning, including M4-class Mac capacity for iOS and Ubuntu Android build runners.

-- Ansible-based host setup for required Xcode, simulator, proxy, and dependency configuration.
+- Host setup for required Xcode, Android SDK/JDK/Gradle, proxy, and dependency configuration.

 - Runner org labels and queue routing.